Keynesian Theory

 Keynesian Economics and Monetary Policy

-Keynesian economics focus on demand-side solutions to recessionary periods.
+Keynesian economics focuses on demand-side solutions to recessionary periods.
 Government intervention in economic processes is integral to the Keynesian arsenal for battling unemployment, underemployment, and low economic demand.
 The emphasis on direct government intervention in the economy often places Keynesian theorists at odds with those who argue for limited market involvement.

 Wages and employment, Keynesians argue, are slower to respond to the needs of the market and require government intervention to stay on track.
 Furthermore, they argue prices do not react quickly and change only gradually when monetary policy interventions are made, giving rise to a branch of Keynesian economics known as monetarism.

 If prices are slow to change, it is possible to use the money supply as a tool and adjust interest rates to encourage borrowing and lending.
-Lowering interest rates is one-way governments can meaningfully intervene in economic systems, encouraging consumption and investment spending.
+Lowering interest rates is one way governments can meaningfully intervene in economic systems, encouraging consumption and investment spending.
 Short-term demand increases initiated by interest rate cuts reinvigorate the financial system and restore employment and service demand.
 The new economic activity then feeds continued growth and employment.

 Keynesian theorists argue that economies do not stabilize themselves very quickly and require active intervention that boosts short-term demand in the economy.